AdobeDocs/mobile-services.fr-FR/help/ios/analytics-main/crashes.md

    >[!TIP]
    >
-   >Vous pouvez éviter un blocage dans ce scénario en arrière-plan de l'application avant de relancer l'application à partir de Xcode.
+   >Vous pouvez éviter un plantage dans ce scénario en mettant l’application en arrière-plan avant de la relancer à partir de Xcode.

 * If your app is in the background and sends Analytics hits through a call other than `trackActionFromBackground`, `trackLocation`, or `trackBeacon`, and the app is terminated (manually or by the OS) while in the background, and the next launch will be a crash.